 - In a bowl, sift together flour, cornstarch, baking powder, baking soda and salt, and set aside.

-- In another bowl, cream together butter and shortening.
+- In another bowl using a hand mixer, cream together butter and shortening.
 Then add the powdered sugar and mix until light and fluffy.

 - Stir in the egg, egg yolks and vanilla extract, and beat until everything is well incorporated.